MartinStokroos/FFTA/README.md

 # FFTA - Fastest(?)
 Fourier Transform for Arduino

 # Introduction
 This project is about a fast C implementation of the Discrete Fourier Transform[1], [2] for the Arduino.
-FFTA computes the DFT from *real* input data, for example data coming from the (10-bit) ADC.
+FFTA computes the DFT from *real* input data, for example data that comes from the (10-bit) ADC.
+The fastest time of an 8-point DFT with FFTA measured is 304μs.

 With the 8-points data set example: x=[0, 1, 0, 0, 0, 0, 0, 0], the MATLAB function fft(x) will return:

 *1.0000+0.0000i   0.7071-0.7071i   0.0000-1.0000i  -0.7071-0.7071i  -1.0000+0.0000i  -0.7071+0.7071i   0.0000+1.0000i   0.7071+0.7071i*

-the *dft4* sketch for example returns:
+the *dft4* sketch for example, returns:

 *1.00,	0.00*
 *0.71,	-0.71*